 First, you must become immediately aware of the obsessive thought entering your consciousness.
 Recognize it and even go so far as to label it—fear, anxiety, addiction, nervousness.
-Now, instead of pushing the thought away or attempting to ignore it, which will only make it grow louder, there are a number of healthy things you can do in the moment to acknowledge the urge that is so desperately crying out for your attention.
+Now, instead of pushing the thought away or attempting to ignore it, which will only make it grow louder, there are some healthy things you can do at the moment to acknowledge the urge that is so desperately crying out for your attention.

-The key to doing this is to act in “real time.”
+The key to doing this is to act in “real-time.”
 Some examples include physically vocalizing the word, “Stop!”
 For a more subtle approach, wear a rubber band or hair tie on your wrist and snap it when you catch yourself thinking unwanted thoughts.
-Immediately after, you should replace the unhealthy thought with a more empowering one that contradicts it.
+Immediately after, it would help if you replaced the unhealthy thought with a more empowering one that contradicts it.
 For instance, if the ruminating thought is, “I need alcohol to help me get through my day,” the replacement thought can be, “I don’t need alcohol to numb the pain.
-Life is better when I’m sober and I’ve been doing just fine so far with my sponsor’s help.
+Life is better when I’m sober, and I’ve been doing just fine so far with my sponsor’s help.
 If I keep this up, I will continue successfully down this healthy path.”

 Being specific and reminding yourself of previous times when the replacement thought turned out to be true can be very helpful.
-While it may feel strange at first, in time and with practice, this will become a natural instinct and you’ll soon be able to recognize when your inner anxious voice is clouding your thinking.
+While it may feel strange at first, in time and with practice, this will become an instinct, and you’ll soon be able to recognize when your inner anxious voice is clouding your thinking.